 In this paper, we consider a commonly used performance evaluation technique known as cross-validation.
 Here, the dataset is repeatedly partitioned into two non-overlapping parts, a training set and a hold-out set.
 For each partitioning, the hold-out set is used for testing while the remainder is used for training.
-The two most popular variants are tenfold cross-validation, where the data is split into ten mutually disjoint folds, and leave-one-out cross-validation (LOOCV), where each training example constitutes its own fold.
+Perhaps the most popular variant is tenfold cross-validation.
+In tenfold cross-validation the data is split into ten mutually disjoint folds.
+Each of the ten folds is then in turn used as the hold-out set, while the remaining nine folds are combined together to form the training set.
+Another popular approach is the leave-one-out cross-validation (LOOCV), where each example constitutes its own holdout set.

 Stratification is commonly done to ensure that the hold-out sets share approximately the same class distributions.
-Further, for stratified CV on small datasets [8] has recently suggested a balancing strategy to ensure that all the training sets share the same number of positive and negative examples.
+Further, for stratified CV on small datasets, Parker et al. (2007) have recently suggested a balancing strategy to ensure that all the training sets share the same number of positive and negative examples.
 When the sample size for a class is not a multiple of the number of folds, some folds will contain one extra example from that class compared to the other folds.
 The balancing is done by randomly removing members of overrepresented classes on each round of cross-validation, so that all the training sets contain the same number of examples from each class.

-As discussed in [1, 8], two alternative strategies can be used to calculate the cross-validation estimate over the folds, pooling and averaging.
+As discussed by Bradley (1997) and Parker et al. (2007), two alternative strategies can be used to calculate the cross-validation estimate over the folds, pooling and averaging.

 In pooling, the predictions made in each cross-validation round are pooled into a one set and one common AUC score is calculated from it.
 For LOOCV this is the only way to obtain the AUC score.
 The assumption made when using pooling is that classifiers produced on different cross-validation rounds come from the same population.
 This assumption may make sense when using performance measures such as classification accuracy, but it is more dubious when computing AUC, since some of the positive-negative pairs are constructed using data instances from different folds.
-Indeed, [8] show that this assumption is generally not valid for cross-validation and can lead to large pessimistic biases.
+Indeed, Parker et al. (2007) show that this assumption is generally not valid for cross-validation and can lead to large pessimistic biases.
 In their experiments with no-signal data sets, AUC values of less than 0.3 were observed instead of the expected 0.5.